| Flashed! | Stained! | |

 Likely European. |

-Cased glass: see Overlay glass: A technique of putting successive layers of different colors of glass over an object and cutting away areas to expose the layers of color.
+Cased glass: see Overlay glass: A technique of putting successive layers of different colors of glass over an object.
+Sometimes cased glass is cut away to expose the layers of color.
+The term plating as a synonym for casing appears to be an North American term.
+The term "cased" is mostly used in Europe.
 At the left is a close up of a piece of Karen's Cottage Glass showing the cased layers. |

-| Hobb Brockunier's rubina verde ca 1884 (right),
+Hobbs Brockunier's rubina verde ca 1884 (right),

 has a vaseline or canary glass body plated with a gather of ruby lining